shaanrockz/NeuralStyleTransfer/README.md

 # NeuralStyleTransfer
-This project was an assignment for Advance Deep Learning for Computer Graphics in University of Bonn, Summer Semester 2020
+This project was an assignment for the course "Advance Deep Learning for Computer Graphics" at University of Bonn, Summer Semester 2020

 ###### Requirement :
 1. PyTorch